Donnykk/Donnykk/README.md

 ### Hi there 👋
-a NOOB CS student in Nankai University 😁😜
+study in Nankai University ( •̀ ω •́ )✧

 ### GitHub stats